 Planning a happier winter

-It’s darker, colder and I often feel less motivated.
+It’s darker and colder and I often feel less motivated.

 When the days are shorter and there’s less light, it’s harder to make time for sewing, for example.

-In Ikigai, physical movement is highly valued, and I realise that I need to schedule this during daylight hours, which are much shorter during the winter months.
+In Ikigai, physical movement is highly valued, and I realise that I make this happen during daylight hours, which are much shorter during the winter months.

 Things to do now

-- Set aside two full days in September, and one in October to tidy the allotment and garden ready for winter
+- Set aside two full days in October to tidy the allotment and garden to ready for winter

-- Plan a trip to my favourite knitting shop to pick out the yarn I need to knit a pair of socks (and meet a friend)
+- Plan a trip to the London Fields lido (and meet a friend)

 Things to do later